softlayer/githubio_source/content/reference/services/SoftLayer_Network/disconnectPrivateEndpointService.md

 ---
 title: "disconnectPrivateEndpointService"
-description: "Disconnect user account network from Private Endpoint Service account.
-Network update occurs asynchronously after a succ... "
+description: "Initiate the automated process to revoke mutual connectivity from the account network and IBM Cloud Service Endpoint net... "
 layout: "method"
 tags:
     - "method"